 - "Building relationships with students and seeing them make their faith their own rather than their parents." - "Seeing kids grapple and make sense of important doctrines." - "Those 'Ah-ha!' moments." - "To see parents as well as students come to faith and grow in faith." - "Meeting with the confirmation students individually to discuss their confirmation essays.
 These essays often reveal genuine Christian formation.
 It is a great joy to think that I may have had some part in that." - "When it all comes together on Confirmation Sunday and the teens express their faith in Christ.
 They always surprise me." - "To have a young person say thanks and to remember me ten years later."

-Departments of Christian Formation and Communications

-The Evangelical Covenant Church
+Make and Deepen Disciples and Covenant Communications The Evangelical Covenant Church

-5101 North Francisco Avenue • Chicago, IL 60625 Order from covenantbookstore.com
+8303 W. Higgins Road, Chicago, IL 60631 Order from covenantbookstore.com